cloud-66-internal/help.cloud66.com/_rails/tutorials/deploy-hooks.md

 ## Overview

 Deploy hooks are scripts that allow you to automate actions at various points during the deployment process for your applications.
-This allows you to customise your deployments by, for example, installing software packages or upgrading components.
+This allows you to customize your deployments by, for example, installing software packages or upgrading components.

 We will be looking at some simple examples in this tutorial, but for a deeper understanding please read the [full reference guide](/rails/references/deploy-hooks-syntax.html).